Lip Lift in Brazil: the surgery that transforms your smile permanently

 Complement to facelift or rhinoplasty

 The lip lift combines beautifully with other facial surgeries.
 Patients undergoing deep plane facelift often benefit from simultaneous lip lift, as rejuvenation of the lower third is incomplete without addressing the lip.
-Similarly, after a rhinoplasty that projects the nasal tip, the filter may appear proportionally longer, making the lip lift a logical complement.
+Similarly, after a rhinoplasty that projects the nasal tip, the philtrum may appear proportionally longer, making the lip lift a logical complement.

 Who should not undergo it

-The lip lift is not indicated for patients with a tendency to keloids or hypertrophic scars in the facial region, as the subnasal scar could become visible.
+The lip lift is not recommended for patients with a tendency to keloids or hypertrophic scars in the facial region, as the subnasal scar could become visible.
 I also advise against the procedure for patients with unrealistic expectations — those who expect to achieve lips as full as a twenty-year-old model's from a surgery that, by nature, elevates but does not increase volume.
 In these situations, I clearly explain what is possible and what is not, and I often suggest more suitable alternatives.

 Lip lift and harmony with the lower third of the face